 In 2009, the Florida Legislature implemented Section 1009.286, Florida Statutes to encourage students to complete their baccalaureate degree as quickly and efficiently as possible.
 It established what is commonly referred to as an "Excess Credit Hour Surcharge."
-The bill requires universities to add a surcharge to each credit hour taken in excess of the total number of credit hours required to complete the degree being pursued.
+The law requires universities to add a surcharge to each credit hour taken in excess of the total number of credit hours required to complete the degree being pursued.
 The amount in excess of the total hours is calculated based on a percentage defined in law and is referred to by the University of North Florida as Excess Hours threshold.
 The amount charged per credit hour is a calculated amount referred to as the surcharge.

 Students entering as